Home Travel GuidesDestination Guides24 hours in ... 24 hours in Copenhagen, Denmark

 Must See Areas

 Halvandet – A half-island where you can only get to by bike or walking; no public transportation goes there nor is it reachable by car.
-They do beach parties in the summer and have a massive patio where there’s music, food, drinks.
+They do beach parties in the summer and have a massive patio with music, food, drinks.

 Frederiksberg – Just by Vesterbro.
 It’s named after one of the kings.
 This is also a very cool area with many independent small shops and nooks.
 It’s one of CPH’s posher areas.

-Dragør – A small harbor south of central Copenhagen.
+Dragør – A small harbour south of central Copenhagen.
 It feels like a little village with beautiful historical yellow houses, cobblestone roads, and great cafes.

 Nyhavn, Copenhagen